wpsharks/comet-cache-kb/questions/test-jaswsinc.md

 test: 4
 ---

-> I see in my cache directory sub-directories that end in `.u`, such as `/category.u/`; what are those?
+> See in my cache directory sub-directories that end in `.u`, such as `/category.u/`; what are those?

 The `/category/` sub-directory will be for any cache files for your category archive pages (such as `example.com/category/example-category/`).